moodynooby/Quantum-Translate/readme.md

 - Access to site content is required in order to translate text directly on webpages.
 - No personal data is collected or stored by the extension.
-- Translations are carried out by the selected provider (Google, Yandex, or Bing), which receives only the text necessary for translation.
+- Translations are carried out by the selected provider (Google or Yandex), which receives only the text necessary for translation.

 Note: Certain restricted sites, such as `addons.mozilla.org` and `support.mozilla.org`, cannot be translated due to browser security rules.